shawnscoding/reactjs-crontab/README.md

 - Named import as `<BasicCron />` is deprecated. use default import as `<Crontab />` to use crontab

-Nevertheless, if you just follow the instruction and code example below, you won't encounter any bug or issue

 ## Features

 - **Supports All Timezones**